Guide to Boarding Catteries and Cat Sitting Services

 - Do they have references?
 Contact them to get a recommendation.

 - Are they self-employed or do they work for a pet-care agency?
-If they work for an agency, what extra services does the agency provide (e.g. a replacement if your sitter falls ill)?
+If they work for an agency, what extra services does the agency provide (e.g. a replacement if your sitter falls ill)

-Don’t be worried about asking too many questions - a professional cat carer won’t mind at all.
+Don’t be worried about asking too many questions - a professional cat sitter won’t mind at all.
 In fact, they’re more likely to see it as a sign of a good owner, and will be more than happy to chat about their professional services with a fellow cat lover.
 Remember, it’s not just your precious cat that you’re giving them responsibility for, you’re also handing over your house keys!

 Whichever service or person you choose, give your pet sitter and your cat the opportunity to meet one another before you leave them in each other’s care.